 In fact, many ADHD experts list deli foods as the worst foods a person with ADHD can eat.

-According to recent studies, children who consume large amount of processed foods have a higher risk of developing ADHD.
+According to recent studies, children who consume a large amount of processed foods have a higher risk of developing ADHD.

 Therefore, researchers suggest that there is a definite link between ADHD and processed foods.
 Because processed foods contain high levels of sodium and food additives, consuming them too often can lead to inflammation and behavior and cognitive issues in some children.